blue-yonder/tsfresh/docs/text/quick_start.rst

 Install tsfresh
 ---------------

-As the compiled tsfresh package is hosted on pypy you can easily install it with pip
+As the compiled tsfresh package is hosted on the Python Package Index (PyPI) you can easily install it with pip

 .. code:: shell